-3. wear Black Boots With: Matching Leggings
+4. Wear Black Boots with Matching Leggings

 Create the illusion of miles-long legs by slipping black leggings into a pair of tall black boots.
 As for your top, feel free to play around with brightly-hued sweatshirts, puff-sleeve blouses, longline blazers or whatever current trend your heart desires.
 (Although, similar to the note above, try to avoid cropped styles as they’ll end up making your torso looking weirdly short.)